DataFire/Integrations/integrations/generated/google_androidenterprise/README.md

 ### NewDeviceEvent
 * NewDeviceEvent `object`: An event generated when a new device is ready to be managed.
   * deviceId `string`: The Android ID of the device.
 This field will always be present.
+  * dpcPackageName `string`: Policy app on the device.
   * managementType `string`: Identifies the extent to which the device is controlled by an Android EMM in various deployment configurations.
   * userId `string`: The ID of the user.
 This field will always be present.